Crucialhunter/stream/README.md

 ### 🎮 Remote Control Deck
 - **Soundboard**: Trigger visual and audio alerts (HYPE, FAIL, GG, etc.) on your stream overlay instantly.
-- **Customizable Buttons**: Enter "Edit Mode" to change button labels, colors, and assign custom Sound URLs or GIF/Image URLs for the overlay.
+- **Customizable Buttons**: Enter "Edit Mode" to change button labels, colors, icons, fonts, animations, and assign custom Sound URLs or GIF/Image URLs.
 - **Low Latency**: Uses PeerJS for direct Peer-to-Peer communication between your control device and your PC/OBS.
+- **Robust Connection**: Includes advanced sleep prevention (Wake Lock + Video Hack) and aggressive auto-reconnection to ensure your deck stays connected even on mobile devices.

+### 📱 Deck Only Mode (Chat Monitor)
+- **Dedicated Monitor**: Use your device purely for tracking chat without the overlay controls.
+- **Read/Unread Tracking**: Messages are highlighted until marked as read.
+- **Bulk Mark as Read**: Tapping a checkmark clears that message and all older messages, helping you keep track of where you left off.

 ### 💜 Twitch Integration
-- **Live Chat Monitor**: See chat messages in real-time.
+- **Live Chat Monitor**: See chat messages in real-time with emote support.
-- **Show on Stream**: Tap the "Monitor" icon next to any chat message to display it as a featured card on your overlay.
+- **Show on Stream**: Tap the "Monitor" icon next to any chat message to display it as a featured card on your overlay (Control Mode only).
-- **Events Panel**: Track new Followers and Subscribers in a dedicated tab.
-Acknowledge them to clear the list.
+- **Events Panel**: Track new Followers, Subscribers, Raids, and Cheers in a dedicated tab.
+- **Custom Celebrations**: Click the "Celebrate" button on an event to trigger a customizable alert on stream (e.g., "{user} just subscribed!").
-- **Chat Commands**: Viewers can trigger sounds using commands like `!hype`, `!fail`, `!gg`.
+- **Chat Commands**: Viewers can trigger sounds using commands like `!hype`, `!fail`, `!gg` (if configured).
-- **Emote Support**: Displays Twitch emotes natively in the chat window.

 ### 📊 Audience Interaction
-- **Polls & Predictions**: Create quick polls from the "Tools" tab.
+- **Polls**: Create quick polls from the "Tools" tab.
 Viewers vote by typing numbers (1, 2, 3...) in chat.
-- **Live Visuals**: The overlay displays a real-time bar chart of the poll results.
+- **Real-time Visuals**: The overlay displays a dynamic bar chart of the results.
+- **Poll Reactions**: As the streamer, you can trigger "Up/Down" visual reactions on specific poll options to hype up the voting on the overlay.

 ### 🎥 OBS Overlay
-- **Browser Source Ready**: Dedicated Overlay mode designed for OBS.
+- **Browser Source Ready**: Dedicated Overlay mode designed for 1920x1080 resolution.
-- **Visual Effects**: Displays animations, custom images, featured chat messages, and polls.
+- **Visual Effects**: Displays animations, custom images, featured chat messages, and poll results.
 - **Audio Feedback**: Plays synthesized sounds or custom audio files directly from the overlay source.

+### 🔄 Sync & Backup
+- **P2P Sync**: Send your entire profile (buttons + settings) from one device to another wirelessly.
+- **Backup**: Export your configuration to a JSON file for safekeeping.

 ## 🚀 Getting Started